-Michael Crilly is a dual qualified barrister and solicitor who has been advising SME businesses since 1999.
+Michael Crilly is a solicitor who has been advising SME businesses since 1999.
 His clients not only benefit from his extensive legal knowledge and experience as a solicitor and employment tribunal advocate, but also from his substantial commercial and practical business experience gained both as a former in-house counsel to a leading international internet company, but also as an entrepreneur who set up his own London and Hertfordshire-based business, Bulldog Law in 2010 as a specialist practice, providing robust legal solutions and faithful service to SME and owner managed businesses in the fields of employment, company and commercial law.

 Michael’s approach for business clients is to provide an “end to end” solution (from providing day to day company and commercial law, or HR, support all the way to court or tribunal representation if necessary) and is committed to building meaningful personal relationships with business owners and directors.
 He does this by offering a range of affordable fixed fee retainer-based packages which effectively brings him in-house as part of the team and ensures that his clients never have to worry about spiralling costs.